Introduction

 The test statistic is

-z = Equation where sp = Equation and Equation
+z = where sp = and

 From the data in the table we find z = 1.95 and the associated P-value is 0.0256.
 We would therefore reject the null hypothesis that the contact rates are the same whether or not a message is left on an answering machine.